k0pak4/groupme-clj/README.md

 ## Changelog

-To see in depth changes of added features, fixed bugs, and more, check out [the Changelog](https://github.com/dunn-mat/groupme-clj/blob/master/CHANGELOG.md)
+To see by version changes of added features, fixed bugs, and more, check out [the Changelog](https://github.com/dunn-mat/groupme-clj/blob/master/CHANGELOG.md)

 ## Contributing